Angular

 Not using Server-Side Rendering?
 You can skip this step.

-If you're using Angular Universal or another SSR setup, you'll need to configure Unhead for the server:
+For Angular Universal or other SSR setups, configure Unhead for the server:

 src/app/app.config.server.ts